-According to the Finance Ministry’s legislative proposal, presented by Minister Alena Shillerova (ANO) during a press conference, the excise duties on tobacco and cigarettes would increase by 10% (from 27% to 30%), while the one on spirits would register a 13% hike.
+According to the Finance Ministry’s legislative proposal, presented by Minister Alena Shillerova (ANO) during a press conference, the excise duties on tobacco and cigarettes would increase by 10% (from 27% to 30%), while the one on spirits would record a 13% hike.
 The bill would also implement a higher consumer tax on some forms of gambling, which might go up by more than 20%.

-Officials points out that excise duties on alcohol haven’t been raised since 2010 and that this new hike is in line with the recommendations of the World Health Organization (WHO) and the OECD to combat alcohol and tobacco-related addictions and diseases.
+Officials points out that excise duties on alcohol haven’t been raised in the Czech Republic since 2010 and that this new hike is in line with the recommendations of the World Health Organization (WHO) and the OECD to combat alcohol and tobacco-related addictions and diseases.

 Over 10 billion Kc revenues to the state budget

-According to the Finance Ministry’s calculations, the new hikes could bring in roughly 10.5 billion Czech crowns (more than 400 million euros) in 2021 and 2022 to the state budget revenue.
+The new hikes could bring in roughly 10.5 billion Kc (more than €400 million euros) in 2021 and 2022 to the state budget revenue.

 The government led by Czech Prime Minister Andrej Babis has been seeking various ways to increase state revenues to fund future hikes in expenditures, including in public sector wages, amid economic slowdown.

 While the Civic Democrats (ODS) said they would approve the bill, other parties, including TOP 09, announced they would vote against the measure.
-If approved, it would take effect as of January 2020.
+If approved, it would take effect in January 2020.